 2.3.
-To provide accurate information regarding faculty teaching workloads so the State Board of Regents; the State Legislature; the Governor; faculty; academic, institutional, and system administrators; and other concerned citizens may make valid and informed judgments about the extent of teaching done by USHE faculty.To provide standards for average teaching workloads for all full-time faculty at USHE colleges and universities that reflect differing institutional missions and roles, and that reflect appropriate national standards of teaching excellence.
+To provide accurate information regarding faculty teaching workloads so the Board of Higher Education; the State Legislature; the Governor; faculty; academic, institutional, and system administrators; and other concerned citizens may make valid and informed judgments about the extent of teaching done by USHE faculty.To provide standards for average teaching workloads for all full-time faculty at USHE colleges and universities that reflect differing institutional missions and roles, and that reflect appropriate national standards of teaching excellence.

 3.1.
 Utah Code §53B-16-102 3.2.
 Policy and Procedures R481, Academic Freedom, Professional Responsibility and Tenure

 3.3.
 Policy and Procedures R483, Award of Tenure

 4.1.
 Average Teaching Workload: The institutional average teaching workload for full-time faculty shall be as follows:

 4.1.1.
 At Research/Teaching universities, 18 credit hour equivalents each year, or 9 credits each semester.
 Recognizing the diverse mix of teaching assignments that require differing levels of preparation, it is expected that faculty contact hours in credit-bearing teaching activities shall average approximately 10 hours per week.